-LDAP is a protocol which requires the user to be connected - and eventually identified - in order to be able to send requests to the server.
+LDAP is a protocol which requires the user to be connected - and likely identified - in order to be able to send requests to the server.
 We maintain this connection potentially forever.
 What make the LDAP protocol different from, say, the HTTP protocol is that the connection must be issued explicitly.
 Let's see how we do that.

 Opening a connection¶

 We can open a secure or a standard connection.

 We can first establish a standard connection, where the data are sent and received in clear text (encoded in ASN.1 BER, but still not encrypted).
 This example expose the way it's done :

 LdapConnection connection = new LdapNetworkConnection( "localhost", 389 );

 Although the LDAPS (LDAP over SSL) is now considered as deprecated, many people continue to use it.
 The big advantage of not using LDAPS is that you don't need to setup two different listening ports (one for LDAP -389- and another one for LDAPS -636- ).

 The only difference with the previous example is that we have to tell the connection that it has to use SSL, by passing true as a third parameter (incidentally, passing false set a unsafe connection).